'NCIS' Creator Don Bellisario Sues CBS Over 'NCIS: LA', CBS Dismisses His Claims'

 In his suit, Bellisario says his deal with CBS, which makes and airs both "NCIS" and "NCIS: Los Angeles" gave him "first opportunity" rights to be involved in "spin-offs, sequels or remakes."
 CBS, the suit claimed, is "contractually obliged to compensate Bellisario for 'NCIS: Los Angeles,' including a percentage of its profits as well as a certain fixed compensation."

-All Unique Content found within this website is Copyright ©2009-2012 John Lobban and Licensed for use under a Creative Commons Attribution-Share Alike 3.0 United States License.
+All Unique Content found within this website is Copyright © 2009-2016 John Lobban Creative and Licensed for use under a Creative Commons Attribution-Share Alike 3.0 United States License.